bthee/maze_solver/README.md

 This application visually generates and solves a maze.

 ## INSTALLATION
-Include instructions on how to install and run your project in a new environment.

 ## STRUCTURE
 The program is based on the following classes: